zcabeto/StretchProj/README.md

 ### TODO Planning
 - w/c 22/07: finish website basis with login to view data/logout blanks it.
-Update login with new DB full of user-accounts to check against.
+Update login with new DB full of user-accounts.
 - w/c 29/07: add the on/off buttons to add protections at a time.
 SQL Injection, Hash/non-Hashed.
-- w/c 05/08: XSS
+- w/c 05/08: XSS.
-- w/c 12/08: CSRF, CORS?
+- w/c 12/08: CSRF, CORS? start presentation.
+- w/c 19/08: complete presentation for the project.